crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 myself.
 My duty, I say, is my own.
 And so, perhaps, I go back again to my own wayward heart.

-Loyalty, he says, is where "mere social conformity" unifies with our heart's desires and becomes a real solution.
+Loyalty, he says, is where "mere social conformity" unifies with our heart's desires.
-One must discovering a cause, decide to submit to its calling, and then act loyally in its service for as long as they can.
+The loyal discover a cause, decide to submit to its needs, and then act wholeheartedly in its service.
+They have given up some of their 'freedom', because they are now obliged to serve the cause.
+But they have achieved _articulate expression_ of their desires through their choice of cause.

 Solved, for the loyal, is the problem of knowing how to balance their desires with the pressures of the external world.
-Desire is perfectly expressed in the choice of the cause and, now freed from doubt and indecision, the follower can act confidently.
+Now freed from doubt and indecision, Royce argues, the devotee can act confidently.

 ### Loyalty in failure